tinjet11/BrickBreaker-Java-Coursework/README.md

     - **Solution:** Found that this is a issue after i added the game sound, fix it by commented out the code related to game sound manager
                     Right now the thread is remains at 40 and the program run smoothly
     - **Future** Will need to implement the game sound logic properly

+6. **Gold root cannot be removed after pause:**
+    - **Issue:** The goldRoot is added multiple times,but when remove only remove one goldRoot
+    - **Solution:** Found out that this issue is because i added the goldRoot again and again when hit the Star block, Solution to this is to check the goldStatus before add the goldRoot.
+nextlevel run twice